 In addition to teaching, Mr. McCall has extensive experience working with bands, choirs, and orchestras in college, church, and summer music festival settings around the country.
 Most recently, Mr. McCall served for more than six years as the Director of Music and Worship at Trinity United Methodist Church in Duncanville.

-Mr. McCall lives in Saginaw with his wife, Dr. Jenna McCall, who is the music teacher at Castleberry Elementary School and a professional clarinetist.
+Mr. McCall lives in Saginaw with his wife, Dr. Jenna McCall, who is in her fifth year as the music teacher at Castleberry Elementary School.
+Jenna is also a professional clarinetist.
 They perform together with the Mansfield Wind Symphony, a volunteer ensemble comprised largely of local music teachers.
 They also love traveling, food, and cats.
 They have four fantastic felines: Rhapsody, Kyrie, Libby, and Artie.

-Alexis Sampley is entering her 7th year teaching and her 3rd year as head band director at Irma Marsh Middle School.
+Alexis Sampley is in her eighth year teaching and her fourth year as head band director at Irma Marsh Middle School.
 Prior to IMMS, Alexis taught at Bridgeport ISD and assisted with all high school and middle school band activities!
-Currently, her responsibilities include teaching the beginner flute, oboe, and saxophone classes along with leading the Sweepstakes-winning Honor Band and co-teaching all other middle school band classes!
+Currently, her responsibilities include teaching beginner classes, leading the Sweepstakes-winning Honor Band, and co-teaching all other middle school band classes!

 Hailing from Italy, TX, Ms. Sampley graduated from Italy High School.
 Her primary instruments are oboe and flute.
 She graduated with her Bachelor's Degree in Music Education from Baylor University and completed her student teaching at Gatesville ISD.
 Ms. Sampley has also earned her Master's Degree in Music Education from the University of North Texas.